List of Wallace & Gromit characters: Hazel

+A timid member of the flock who jumps at the slightest thing and can frequently be heard bleating nervously.

 The Farmer

 The Farmer is a bespectacled, balding man who runs the farm with Bitzer at his side and acts as the flock's primary if unwitting nemesis.
 His livestock's main concern is to ensure he remains completely oblivious to their unusual sentience, a task made easier by his conventional, unobservant nature but complicated by his enthusiasm for picking up new hobbies.
 He can be heard frequently making wordless noises or muttering under his breath just audibly enough for the viewer to pick up on his meaning.
 His disastrous attempts at dating are a running joke of the series.
 In the 2015 movie, he is referred to as Mr. X by those who do not know his identity.
 Poor Farmer thinks he has got it all under control down at Mossy Bottom Farm.
 As he potters around the fields, his faithful dog Bitzer by his side, Farmer is completely blind to the mischief going on right under his nose.
 Though he is prone to the occasional grump, Farmer and the animals rub along well most of the time, even if their madcap escapades cause all sorts of chaos and destruction.
 A man of simple tastes who likes the quiet life, Farmer enjoys nothing more than a cup of tea in front of the TV after a hard day farming.
 In the 2019 sequel, he builds an Alien theme park called Farmageddon in order to raise funds for a new combine harvester.

 The Farmer makes a brief cameo appearance in Wallace & Gromit: Vengeance Most Fowl.